 The march the barricades met

-The day’s centrepiece was meant to be modest and formal: a procession of between 1,000 and 3,000 people from Jeevanjee Gardens to Parliament.
-Organisers had notified the Inspector General of Police in writing, pledging a peaceful, orderly and unarmed march.
+The day’s centrepiece was meant to be modest and formal.
+Organisers planned a procession of between 1,000 and 3,000 people from Jeevanjee Gardens to Parliament, and notified the Inspector General of Police in writing.

-Their petition asks lawmakers to act on alleged extrajudicial killings and enforced disappearances, curb excessive force, and strengthen police accountability and oversight.
-It is protest by the book, testing whether the state can respond in kind.
+Their petition asks lawmakers to act on alleged extrajudicial killings and enforced disappearances.
+It also seeks to curb excessive force and strengthen police accountability and oversight.

 The notification even set out the route and the pledge of marshals.
 It is the language of civic order, addressed to a state that has often answered in riot gear.